celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-alfajores.md

 ### Deploy the validator node

-Initialize the docker container, building from an image for the network and initializing Celo with the genesis block:
+Initialize the docker container, building from an image for the network and initializing Celo with the genesis block found inside the Docker image:

 ```bash
 docker run -v $PWD:/root/.celo $CELO_IMAGE:$CELO_NETWORK init /celo/genesis.json